December 21, 2016

 We Mexicans are like our traditional cuisine, a peculiar blend of the best of two worlds.
 In Christmas and New Year’s celebration, this is evident in those oriental traditions that have adapted so much that they became a part of our culture.
 Just like an Arabian dessert sweetened with honey that traveled through Spain to adopt the cinnamon and ended its journey in Mexico to be called a “buñelo”, we got some rich and strong Christmas and New Year traditions.

 Maybe the most famous of these traditions are the “posadas”, religious parties that were born within the ancient Mexican culture but were adapted by the traveling monks during the Spanish Conquest.
 From December 17th through 26th, the ancient Mexican tribes had special celebrations for the War God Huitzilopochtli.
 This period was called Panquetzaliztli or “winter time.”
-The Augustinian monks changed the dates of this celebration to December 1st through the 24th to match with the Christian tradition and focused the festivity on the figures of Mary and Joseph.
+The Augustinian monks changed the dates of this celebration to December 1st through the 24th to match with the Christian tradition and focused the festivity on the divs of Mary and Joseph.

 Another tradition born from the posadas is called “pedir posada” or “begging for shelter” were the hosts of the posada stay inside their home to represent the hostel owners and the rest of the party goes outside to play as Mary and Joseph.
 During this reenactment of the journeys of the holy couple looking for shelter, everyone sings a litany with a specific and a recurring formula.
 In the end, kindness triumphs and the hosts let everyone inside while they sing and praise the kind – hearted hostel owners.